hudmarc/FFO-FishNet-Floating-Origin/README.md

 See also `OffsetManagerNetworking`

+## OffsetSceneNetworking

+Same as the OffsetManager but it uses the update loop from FishNet instead of the internal Unity update loops.

-## OffsetServer
+## OffsetServer (C# class)

-When an OffsetScene detects an OffsetView that must be moved to a different OffsetScene, it will add the OffsetView to its transfer queue.
-The OffsetServer will monitor queues of OffsetScenes.
-While an OffsetView is marked as "queued" it will  be ignored by the OffsetScene it is currently in, and will be moved to the first pooled OffsetScene as soon as it is ready.

-OffsetScenes which contain no OffsetViews will report this to the OffsetManager, which will pool them for later use (this means moving all their OffsetTransforms to a null-scene and keying them on a hash grid or similar data structure for fast retrieval later)
+Implements the low level logic of this package.
+The core logic of this package could in the future be ported to Godot or another C# engine, and in the meantime this class is very testable.

-The Offset Server essentially manages the pooling of Offset Scenes and the transfer of Offset Views and Offset Transforms between all active Offset Scenes and the null scene.
-The null scene can simply be the scene the Offset Manager is in.
-The Offset Server is not actually a Monobehaviour so it is instantiated within the OffsetManager as a plain C# object.
+The Offset Server essentially manages the pooling of Offset Scenes and the transfer of Offset Transforms between all active Offset Scenes and the null scene as well as keeping the scenes properly rebased.
+The Offset Server is not actually a Monobehaviour so it is instantiated by the OffsetManager as a plain C# object and its instance lives on the OffsetUniverse.

-This architectural decsision was taken to facilitate compatibility with other engines in the future.

 ## OffsetTransform

-should always be within the merge area of the nearest scene.
-If it is not in the merge area of any scene it will be moved to the null-scene where it will be disabled until needed.

-Has a real position.
-When an OT is moved to the null scene, its real position will be cached.
-If the OT's real position is in range of any merge area, it will be taken from Offset Manager the nullscene and moved to the local position relative to its real position.
+Should always be near the origin of the scene it is in.

-### isView
+### OffsetTransform.isView = true

 When leaving the rebase area the OffsetScene will be rebased to the centroid of all OV's in the scene.